 Gannets & Boobies

 Gannets and Boobies are seabirds which have taken “plunge diving” to a new level.
 Gannets favor coastal areas while Boobies favor island coasts.
-Both are found in the Pacific, Indian and Tropical oceans.
+Both are found in the Pacific, Indian & Atlantic Oceans.

 Pelicans are large birds that are most well known for the pouch that it has in it’s beak, which the Pelican uses to scoop fish out if the water.
 The Pelican is found in the countryside worldwide, dwelling near water and densely populated fishing areas.